Blaster's Universe

-Blaster's Universe is an animated children's television series, made by Nelvana and Hong Guang Animation, that ran for one season from September 1999 on CBS and in 2000 on Teletoon.
+Blaster's Universe is an animated children's television series, made by Nelvana and Hong Guang Animation, that ran for one season from October 2 to December 25, 1999 on CBS (reruns continued to air on CBS until September 9, 2000) and on Teletoon beginning January 4, 2000.
 It is based on Knowledge Adventure's Blaster Learning System series of educational software.